Courses

 Applying for Jobs and Networking

-Having a good resume is only part of it.
-At some point you have to actually get it in front of people, and that requires a strategy.
-This course covers the full picture of how to run a job search properly.
 Where to look, how to use job boards and LinkedIn without wasting hours on either, how to work with recruiters, how to tap your network without it feeling awkward, and how to approach the whole thing like it’s a job in itself.
 Because it is.
-The people who treat it that way get results faster.

 Seven lessons covering every channel available to you and how to use each one well.